thought-graveyard/thought-graveyard/README.md

 ## Testing

 > Note: running these tests requires the databse to be cleared to ensure that the functionality can be tested correctly.
-> In some cases, you may have to re-run `flask stamp head` and below to run the application normally after urnning these tests
+> Do not run with a production database

 The project includes unit tests to ensure functionality works as expected.

+Ensure that the flask server is running when the tests are run, as this is a requirement for some of the tests.

 ### Running Tests